valkey-io/valkey-doc/README.md

 links with `/`.
 This makes sure the links point to existing files regardless of where in the file system the docs are located, which makes it easier to find broken links.
 In text editors and in the GitHub user inteface, it's possible to click on the links to open the corresponding Markdown page.
-Here's a [starting point](

 Examples: `../commands/get.md` or `replication.md`.